JasonWStewart/beavers-trust/content/posts/coach-travel-update-feb/index.md

 ![Weymouth FC club badge](weymouth.png)

 Sadly due to low numbers showing interest in this midweek journey it is not viable for us to run a coach on this occasion.
-We know this maybe disappointing for some fans however we do know several people are going to be driving down so please do ask around the Beveree.
+We know this maybe disappointing for some fans however we do know several people are going to be driving down so please do ask around Beveree.

-We will provide some details on other transport options in our "fans guide to Weymouth" which we will public in the coming days.
+We will provide some details on other transport options in our "fans guide to Weymouth" which we will published in the coming days.

 ## **Saturday 23rd March - Torquay United**